octoenergy/xocto/docs/xocto/development.md

 make install
 ```

-to install the package including development and testing dependencies
+to install the package including development and testing dependencies.

 ## Running tests